nafizjiwa/REDUX-CORE-API/README.md

     - connect

 ### CREATE A REDUX STORE
-- Create a Redux App with a Redux API tool called createStore() method and its methods
+- With a Redux API tool called createStore()
-    - store.getState( )              --> returns current value of the state
-    - stote.dispatch(action)         --> dispatches action to the store
-    - store.subsribe(listener)

 - Reducer functions describes how a state is updated with actions and returns the next state of the store.
 - The action (action object) describes how to change the state using its type property
-- Store's function - execute the reducer with state and action
+- Store's function - execute the reducer with a state and an action
-                  - enfores on way data flow
+                   - enforces one way data flow

         --Manually do what the store does--
         newState = callReducerFunction(withCurrentState, { type: 'andAction' });

 #### Redux helper Function
 - `createStore(takesInReducerFunction)` -  to create a 'store'